 One effective way to overcome this is to provide employees with direct access to information via their mobile devices.

-Using mobile devices as a communication tool means that employees receive relevant information directly to their phones.
-Management teams also have an overview of what tasks have been completed, and in the case of an emergency or where crisis comms need to go out to employees, immediate action can be taken.
+Using mobile devices as an employee communication tool means that employees receive relevant information directly to their phones.
+Management teams also have an overview of what tasks have been completed, and in the case of an emergency or where critical communication needs to go out to employees, immediate action can be taken.

 Digitising organisational processes is not just about communication and the sharing of information.
 Essential HR functions that were previously paper-based, such as payslips and leave processing, as well as vital health and safety measures like COVID-19 screenings, can now be automated, making them far more efficient and easy to track.